FriendsOfSymfony/FOSCommentBundle/UPDATE.markdown

 0.9.2 to 1.0.0

+ * You need to remove comment.js previously used by this bundle. async.html.twig now includes its own javascript file automatically.
  * There is now a dependency on FOSRestBundle.
 Check the installation documentation for details.
  * Routing has changed, you must replace your existing fos_comment route import to